-Name of Employee ID Number Co.
-Number
+Name of Employee: · · · · · · · · · · · · · · · · · · ·

+ID Number: ····

+Employee Number:

+Possible Exposures Eg. Noise, heat, fall risk, confined space etc Job Specific Requirements Eg. Operating mobile crane; digging trenches etc Protective Equipment Eg. Dust, respirator, gloves etc

+Occupation Eg. General Worker

+Signature of Employer Dat te

-Protective Job Specific Requirements Possible Exposures Equipment e.g. Operating Mobile Crane, Digging e.g. Dust Respirator Frenches, Erecting Formwork & Supportwork e.g. noise, heat, fall risk, confined space etc. (Light Duty), Welding otc.
-Gloves etc. Occupation e.g General Worker, Welder, Bricklaver, Steel fixer, Mobile Crane Operator, etc. The Employer to complete the information in the spaces marked with an before sending the Employee for a medical examination Declaration by the Medical Examiner: I certify that I have, by examination and testing, using the above criteria specified by the employer, satisfied myself that the above mentioned employee is fit to perform the duties as described by the employer in the matrix above.
-Occupational Medicine Practitioner/Occupational Health Nursing Practitioner: (Please Print Name) Signature Practice Number: Date: Address:
+The employer to complete the information in the spaces marked with an before sending the employee for a medical examination

+Declaration by the M ledical Examiner:

+I certify that I have, by examination and testing, using the above criteria specified by the employer, satisfied myself that the above mentioned employee is fit to perform the duties as described by the employer in the matrix above.

+Occupational Medicine Practitioner/Occupational Health Nursing Practitioner:

+(Please Print)

+Signature:Practice Number:

+Date:

+Address: